Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

 where

-One major advantage of MEMMs over CRFs (and HMMs) is that training can be considerably more efficient.
-Unlike CRFs, in MEMMs the parameters of the maximum-entropy distributions used for the transition probabilities can be estimated for each transition distribution separately.
-When applying MMEM for inference it suffers from the label bias problem \cite{CRF2001, Kakade2002} which may lead to a drop in performance in some applications.
-Here, however, MEMM objective is used only as a local approximation to learn the parameter set of the linear-chain CRF model whereas the test time inference uses a global normalization of CRF modeling and thus avoids the label bias problem.
-The objective function is now defined as the conditional probability of the current-object class, given the class of the left-side neighbor object:
+When applying MEMM for inference it suffers from the label bias problem \citep{ Kakade2002,CRF2001} which may lead to a drop in performance in some applications.
+Here, however, we propose applying the MEMM objective only as a local approximation to learn the parameter set of the linear-chain CRF model whereas the test time inference still uses a global normalization of CRF modeling and thus avoids the label bias problem.
+In the appendix we review standard likelihood approximation strategies for efficient CRF training and show that the training method we use in this study can be viewed as a simplified version of the piecewise-pseudolikelihood approximation \citep{sutton2007piecewise}.

+Our objective function is, therefore, defined as the conditional probability of the current-object class, given the class of the left-side neighbor object:

-where $i$ goes over the sequences and $t$ goes over the objects in the sequence, $h_{i,t}$ is the object CNN-based representation, $y_{i,t}$ is the true class label and $p$ is as defined at (\ref{transition-memm}).
-Note that the computational complexity of the MEMM likelihood (\ref{Loss}) is linear in the number of classes unlike the CRF likelihood whose computational complexity is quadratic.
+where $i$ goes over the sequences and $t$ goes over the objects in the sequence, $h_{i,t}$ is the object CNN-based representation, $y_{i,t}$ is the true class label and $p()$ is as defined at (\ref{transition-memm}).
+Fig. \ref{fig:surrogate} illustrates the difference between the exact CRF objective and the MEMM objective we use as a CRF approximation.